jech33/ludyproTests/README.md

 Backend server tests for consuming ludyorder data

 ## Configuration
 Disclaimer!!
-Remember to generate a .env file based on example.env to run the server
+Remember to generate a index.json file with the configuration to run the API